Pearl Jam: Ten and the grunge explosion (1991–1992)

 With the success of Ten, Pearl Jam became a key member of the Seattle grunge explosion, along with Alice in Chains, Nirvana, and Soundgarden.
-The band was criticized in the music press; British music magazine NME wrote that Pearl Jam was "trying to steal money from young alternative kids' pockets."
-Nirvana's Kurt Cobain angrily attacked Pearl Jam, claiming the band were commercial sellouts, and argued Ten was not a true alternative album because it had so many prominent guitar leads.
-Cobain later reconciled with Vedder, and they reportedly were on amicable terms before Cobain's death in 1994.
+The band was criticized in the music press; British music magazine NME wrote that Pearl Jam was "trying to steal money from young alternative kids' pockets".

 Pearl Jam toured relentlessly in support of Ten.
-Ament stated that "essentially Ten was just an excuse to tour," adding, "We told the record company, 'We know we can be a great band, so let's just get the opportunity to get out and play.'"
-The band's manager Kelly Curtis stated "Once people came and saw them live, this lightbulb would go on.
+Ament stated that "essentially Ten was just an excuse to tour", adding: "We told the record company, 'We know we can be a great band, so let's just get the opportunity to get out and play.'"
+The band's manager Kelly Curtis stated: "Once people came and saw them live, this lightbulb would go on.
 Doing their first tour, you kind of knew it was happening and there was no stopping it."
 Early on in Pearl Jam's career, the band became known for its intense live performances.
-Looking back at this time, Vedder said that "playing music and then getting a shot at making a record and at having an audience and stuff, it's just like an untamed force...But it didn't come from jock mentality.
+Looking back at this time, Vedder said that "playing music and then getting a shot at making a record and at having an audience and stuff, it's just like an untamed force...
+But it didn't come from jock mentality.
 It came from just being let out of the gates."

 In 1992, Pearl Jam made television appearances on Saturday Night Live and MTV Unplugged and took a slot on that summer's Lollapalooza tour with Ministry, Red Hot Chili Peppers, and Soundgarden, among others.
 The band contributed two songs to the soundtrack of the 1992 Cameron Crowe film Singles: "State of Love and Trust" and "Breath".
 Ament, Gossard and Vedder appeared in Singles under the name Citizen Dick; their parts were filmed when Pearl Jam was known as Mookie Blaylock.